-They are pressurised to perfection, everything can turn into something negative.
+They are pressured to perfection, everything can turn into something negative.
 It is thought that the various social media effects on mental health are largely negative.
 Comparing lifestyles depicted in social media and a fear of missing out (FOMO) are likely causes of anxiety as well as the way social media ironically makes people feel lonely.

-When a child’s emotional need is not met, is aspected to cause some behavioural problems, all these problems are interlocking with one another.
+When a child’s emotional need is not met, it is expected to cause some behavioural problems, all these problems are interlocking with one another.
 From time to time when life is stressful, it is normal to feel anxious, nervous and tense.
 Worries, doubts and fear are a normal part of life.

 However severe excessive and on-going anxiety may be a sign of Generalized Anxiety Disorder (GAD).